 - In a large metal bowl, add eggs and sugar.
 Whisk until the color turns white-ish, and it becomes frothy.

 - Add melted butter into the egg mixture.
-Make sure the melted butter is at lukewarm temperature, otherwise, it will cook the egg mixture when combining.
+Make sure the melted butter is at a lukewarm temperature, otherwise, it will cook the egg mixture when combining.

 - Sift the all-purpose flour and salt into the mixture.
 Mix until just combine.
 Overmixing it would cause a rubbery texture.